xorJane/mpibind/tutorials/gmis25/module2.md

 </details>

-#### Hands-on exercise G: On AWS, get the compute resources for a given task
+#### Hands-on exercise H: On AWS, get the compute resources for a given task

 On your AWS instance, run